-ALGAE BIOFUELS: In my opinion, algae is the future of biofuels and will help end our addiction to fossil fuels, and create the renewable energy we need to support our current infrastructure and develop the new technologies we need to create a more sustainable lifestyle.
+In my opinion, algae is the future of biofuels and will help end our addiction to fossil fuels.
+Farming algae for biofuel can create the renewable energy we need to support our current infrastructure and develop the new technologies we need to create a more sustainable lifestyle.

 We need a fuel that will allow us to keep using our current infrastructure while we build more economical and sustainable technologically advanced infrastructure.

 I think algae is capable of doing that.
 It just makes good business sense, and it helps remove CO2 from the atmosphere.

 Algae converts sunlight, water, and CO2 into oil which can then be extracted to make biofuels like biodiesel for use in cars and trucks, and even jet fuel.

 As an added bonus, the biomass leftover from the extraction process can be used for pharmaceuticals, food and vitamin supplements, and animal feed.
 We are also capable of producing “green” bio-plastics and other products from the oil extracted from algae.

 Here is a good description from Wikipedia of some other benefits of using algae for fuel compared to other biofuel crops: